softworkz/emby-wiki/Item-Information.md

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
 At this time we do not have the ability to identify the source.

+### CumulativeRunTimeTicks
+For folders, this represents the cumulative runtime.

 ### EndDate
 This is the date an item ended.
 For Persons this represents death date.
 For series that have ended, this is the air date of the final episode.